johnazt/new-era-landing/README.md

-# New era landing ➤
+# New Modern Era   -➤

 ### Description

-This is a landing page built using HTML, SASS, and Vanilla JavaScript.
-It is fully responsive and incorporates technologies like Vite, Swiper.js, and follows the BEM methodology for CSS organization.
+This is a landing page built using <b>HTML, SASS, and Vanilla JavaScript.</b> It is fully responsive and incorporates technologies like Vite, Swiper.js, and follows the BEM methodology for CSS organization.

 The design is inspired by Tuki Joshua.